 Take advantage of additional lighting savings through Georgia Power's Marketplace.Find a Store

 Why choose LEDs over incandescent bulbs?

-- They use up to 75% less energy than incandescent bulbs.
+- They use up to 90% less energy than standard bulbs.

-- Each bulb can save you about $80 in electricity costs over its lifetime.*
+- Each bulb can save you an average of $80 in electricity costs over its lifetime.*

 - LEDs come in a variety of styles, lumens and temperatures — from dimmable candelabras to bright spotlights — so you'll find options to fit almost any fixture in your home.